-It is always perplexing to us on our Israel trips to hear the guide say things like, "Over here God helped David defeat the Amorites," or "Here is where Jesus raised Lazarus from the dead," yet totally miss what they are actually saying.
+It is always perplexing to us on our Israel trips to hear the guide say things like, "Over here God used miracles for David to defeat the Amorites," or "Here's where Jesus raised Lazarus from the dead," yet totally miss what they are actually saying.

 They talk about God and Jesus all day long, quote passages out of the Old and New Testaments, but don't connect the spiritual dots.
 They refer to Him by name, but the deep and powerful meaning of that name escapes them.

 "Yahweh" is the personal name of God in the Bible.
 Called the Tetragrammaton, it is composed of four letters, no vowels.
 The Hebrew letters are Yod, Hey, Vav, Hey, read right to left in the Hebrew (see above), left to right in English (YHWH).